devops329/devops/instruction/gitHub/commitHistory.md

 ## Commit often

-Make sure that have have a significant number of meaningful commits.
+Make sure that you have a significant number of meaningful commits.
 Committing your code often is an important practice for you to develop.
-It protects you from losing your work, allows access from anywhere, makes it so you can quickly share changes, reduces conflicts with your peers, and enables you to efficiently explore different possibilities.
+It protects you from losing your work, allows access from anywhere, makes it possible to quickly share changes, reduces conflicts with your peers, and enables you to efficiently explore different possibilities.
 This also enables others to review the progression of your development efforts in order to prove the originality of your work.

-I typical git history for the development of a single feature will look something like the following:
+A typical git history for the development of a single feature will look something like the following:

 1. init(featurename) added placeholder code
 1. test(featurename) added test